BME1478H/BME1478material/final-assignment/bme1478final_assignment_instructions.md

 ## Timeline

-Part 1: Propose hypothesis to test relevant to assigned group topic (3 marks)
+Part 1: Propose a hypothesis to test which is relevant to the assigned group topic (3 marks)
 - Due: **March 25th, 11:59pm**
-- This should be 3-4 sentences explaining:
+- Write 3-4 sentences explaining:
-    - What is one hypothesis relevant to the assigned topic you will aim to test in your analysis?
+    - Which hypothesis you aim to test in your analysis?
 (1 mark)
     - What statistical test(s) you could use (you do not have to use these in the your final assignment if you end up finding more appropriate tests) (1 mark)
     - what kind of graph/plot you could use to visualize the results (1 mark)